geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 And you're welcome also to add helper functions to the main classes.
 If they're generic and good helper functions, right?
 I want to see TinyGrad look like one repo.
-And when I look at this export thing, what I see is...
+And when I look at this export thing, what I see is..
 I see why this is valuable from a sense of it's easy to merge.
 It's one file.
 And it's easy to merge into one file, sure, but it's hard to maintain.
 Because now if someone updates an execitem, they've got to update both.